DonutReport/donut-junit-adapter/readme.md

 ![](http://donutreport.github.io/donut/img/Donut-05.png)

-Donut JUnit adapter is an open source adapter written for the open-source framework [donut](https://github.com/DonutReport/donut) by the teams at [MagenTys](https://magentys.io) & [Mechanical Rock](https://mechanicalrock.io) and is designed to generate gherkin jsons from the JUnit xmls.
+Donut JUnit adapter is an open source adapter written for the open-source framework [donut](https://github.com/DonutReport/donut) by the teams at [MagenTys](https://magentys.io) & [Mechanical Rock](https://mechanicalrock.io) and is designed to generate gherkin jsons from JUnit xmls.
 These gherkin jsons can be processed by donut.

 ### Options